 analysisToolLogFiles property

-Some analysis tools produce output files that describe the analysis run as a whole; we refer to these as “per-run” files.
-Other tools produce one or more output files for each result; we refer to these as “per-result” files.
+Some analysis tools produce one or more output files that describe the analysis run as a whole; we refer to these as “per-run” files.
+Some tools produce one or more output files for each result; we refer to these as “per-result” files.
 Some tools produce both per-run and per-result files.

-If the analysis tool whose output was converted to SARIF produced any per-run files, the conversion object MAY contain a property named analysisToolLogFiles whose value is an array of one or more unique (§3.6.2) fileLocation objects (§3.2) that specify the locations of those files.
+A conversion object MAY contain a property named analysisToolLogFiles whose value is an array of zero or more unique (§3.7.3) artifactLocation objects (§3.4) that specify the locations of the per-run files.

-If the analysis tool did not produce any per-run files, analysisToolLogFiles SHALL be absent.
+If the analysis tool did not produce any per-run files, and analysisToolLogFiles is present, its value SHALL be an empty array.

-Per-result files are handled by the result.conversionProvenance property (§3.19.23).
+Per-result files are handled by the resultProvenance.conversionSources property (§3.48.7).

 versionControlDetails object